jwoods02/uni-remote-working/README.md

 5. Provide authorisation for the middle tier to connect to the lock API by copying line 5 of server/functions/index.js into a web browser and following the instructions to log in.

+## Packaging as an app

+The app could be packaged and published with the concole command expo build:ios or expo build:android and following the instructions (although this is untested).
+More explaination on this is at https://docs.expo.io/versions/latest/distribution/building-standalone-apps/#3-start-the-build

+'Thanks to James for this'

 ## Contributing

 Please refer to CONTRIBUTING.MD